 Guidebooks are great for planning.
 You can read the cultural and historical info in them, check out the accommodation in the different places you’ll be going through, plan your daily walks depending on where you want to end up every evening*, make notes in the margins on places where you want to eat.

 *It probably won’t end up like that but hey, planning is half the fun!
-(Going with the flow when you get there is the other half.)
+(The other half is going with the flow when you get there.)

 The classic in English is the Brierley guide, simplistic maps to be read from the bottom up with elevation, path condition, accommodation and alternative route info.
-(Also some spiritual daily messages you might or might not enjoy.)
+(Also some spiritual daily messages you might or might not enjoy in the ‘full fat’ version.)
 They now have some smaller maps-only guides printed on lightweight paper.
 Have a look here for their range.

 Cicerone guides are also popular, if a bit heavy, but smaller than the full fat Brierley.
 It has lots of info and stage plans, everything you might need.
 Have a look at the maps, photos and content info on their website here.

-A relatively new guidebook which has been getting good reviews – though I have never seen one myself – is the Hiking the Camino, which is also going for comprehensive but heavy village by village info.
+A relatively new guidebook which has been getting good reviews – and my current favourite in the maps-only format – is the Village to Village guides, which as the name suggests is going for comprehensive but heavy village by village info.
+It also has real maps and good info on facilities in each village.
 Sample chapter available on their website here.

 The German publisher Rother has an increasingly popular guide in English.
 They are more compact but otherwise it’s much the same: history, landmarks, elevation, accommodation.
 It is smaller than the three above though.
 Link to the guide here.